 7. Modern Italian Floating Vanity

-Floating vanities are a hallmark of modern Milanese design, offering a sleek and space-saving solution for contemporary mounting the cabinetry directly to the wall, you create an uninterrupted floor line that makes even small bathrooms feel significantly larger and more open.
-A full design would feature a long, streamlined vanity in a natural wood finish or a soft-touch matte it with an integrated sink made of the same material for a seamless, architectural look.
+Floating vanities are a hallmark of modern Milanese design, offering a sleek and space-saving solution for contemporary bathrooms.
+By mounting the cabinetry directly to the wall, you create an uninterrupted floor line that makes even small bathrooms feel significantly larger and more open.
+A full design would feature a long, streamlined vanity in a natural wood finish or a soft-touch matte lacquer.
+Pair it with an integrated sink made of the same material for a seamless, architectural look.
 Under-cabinet LED lighting can be added to enhance the floating effect, providing a soft glow that highlights the clean lines of the Italian-made furniture.

 8. Arched Bathroom Doorway